-In 2020, a total of 99 species were observed along the meandering transect of M10, a slight increase in species observed from the previous year.
+In 2021, a total of 114 species were observed along the meandering transect of M10.
 This area continues to develop and has good diversity.
-A total of 51 species were observed along M11.
+A total of 56 species were observed along M11.
 These sites continue to develop and diversity increase.
-No hog damage was observed within the restoration area in 2019.
+No hog damage was observed within the restoration area in 2021.

-In 2021, a total of 114 species were observed along the meandering transect of M10.
+In 2022, a total of 112 species were observed along the meandering transect of M10.
 This area continues to develop and has good diversity.
-A total of 56 species were observed along M11.
+A total of 54 species were observed along M11.
 These sites continue to develop and diversity increase.
-No hog damage was observed within the restoration area in 2019.
+No hog damage was observed within the restoration area in 2022.

-Interim success criteria were met for this area.
-No exotic species were observed, and shrub cover were maintained at or lower than 5 percent.
+Interim success criteria have been met for this area.
+No exotic species were observed, and shrub cover has been maintained at or lower than 5 percent.
 Herbaceous groundcover and diversity continue to increase.
-Prescribed burns were conducted in accordance with fire management plan on an annual rotation.
+Prescribed burns have been conducted in accordance with fire management plan on an annual rotation.